Attention Heads

 The computation that involves accessing the value or content associated with a variable or memory address.
 In classical computer architectures, information is often stored and organized using indirect addressing, where one memory location contains a pointer (address) that refers to another memory location containing the actual data of interest.
 The process follows a chain of references to retrieve the ultimate value, creating a flexible and efficient organization of information.

-For example, when dereferencing variable 'a' that points to 'b', which contains the value 5, the system first accesses the memory location associated with 'a' to obtain the pointer to 'b', then uses that pointer to access the actual value 5.
-This two-step process allows the same value to be accessed through different variables, and values can be modified without changing the variables that refer to them.
+For example, when dereferencing variable that points to , which contains the value , the system first accesses the memory location associated with to obtain the pointer to , then uses that pointer to access the actual value .
+This two-step (or two 'hops') process allows the same value to be accessed through different variables, and values can be modified without changing the variables that refer to them.
 In cognitive systems, dereferencing plays a crucial role in accessing stored information about the world, allowing organisms to retrieve and use previously acquired knowledge in a flexible manner.

 Direct Copy